Turbocharge your wedding edits with the help of AI

 An unedited set of six similar photos of the bride.
 Carol Harrold

-The bride is in shadow to avoid harsh highlights on a sunny day, so as a consequence I think she would benefit from additional exposure.
-Although she’s posing in one spot, she two different directions and naturally appears in slightly different positions within each shot.
+The bride is in shadow to avoid harsh highlights on a sunny day, so as a consequence I she would benefit from additional exposure.
+Although she’s posing in one spot, she faces two different directions and naturally appears in slightly different positions within each shot.
 A single mask copied between the images wouldn’t be accurate.
 For the purposes of this article, I’m only focusing on the exposure on the bride, and not making other adjustments.

 Adobe Photoshop